crowdsecurity/crowdsec-docs/crowdsec-docs/docs/configuration/feature_flags.md

   - my_new_feature
 ```

  - By setting the `CROWDSEC_FEATURE_<feature-name>` environment variable to true.
 For example, to enable the `my_new_feature` feature flag, you would set the environment variable `CROWDSEC_FEATURE_MY_NEW_FEATURE=true`.
 This is recommended when running CrowdSec in containers.
-If you really want to do this outside of containers (we do for tests), keep in mind that the variable must be defined for both the `crowdsec` process and `cscsli`.
+If you really want to do this outside of containers (as we do for tests), keep in mind that the variable must be defined for both the `crowdsec` process and `cscli`.

 You can see if CrowdSec is running with feature flags by calling `grep 'feature flags' /var/log/crowdsec.log | tail -1`